zeraholladay/clsr/README.md

 A consumer + producer instruction:

 Consumes:
-1. N arguments, already on the stack above the closure (right-to-lef).
+1. N arguments, already on the stack above the closure (right-to-left).
 1. A closure object (on bottom of the stack).

 Produces: